Keyboard shortcuts

 Requirements

-To obtain hardware and software measurements, you need to enable other plugins such as rapl or procfs.
+To obtain hardware and software measurements, you need to enable other plugins such as:

 Metrics